 Mountain biking is arguably one of the dirtiest and messiest sports out there.
 There’s nothing as liberating as flying downhill through a puddle or getting completely soaked in a rain shower.
 Where the fun ends, however, is when you get back home and face the task of cleaning your mountain bike.

-The reasons behind why it’s so important to clean your bike, whether you’re road biking, bicycle touring or mountain biking, are simple.
+The reasons behind why it’s so important to clean your bike, whether you’re road biking or mountain biking, are simple.
 Getting mud, dirt and water off helps to keep things working longer.
 Dried-up mud and water can have a corrosive effect on your frame, chain and gears.
 Cleaning your bike immediately after your ride helps to keep it going longer.
 It would be a shame to have to replace certain parts just because you didn’t feel like giving the bike a thorough cleaning.

 A good clean also improves your bike’s performance.
 The final step in the mountain bike cleaning process is lubricating your chain and gears.
 This is an essential aspect of bicycle maintenance.